 It's time to bring the DevOps principles of automation and ephemeral resources to managing environment variables and .env files.
-This post is a compilation of Doppler's best tips and tricks to do just that as is broken into three sections:
+We've compiled our best tips and tricks to do just that, covering:

-Although the examples are Doppler centric, the goal is to give you fresh ideas for improving app config and secrets automation in your workplace.
-We've got lots of stuff to cover, so let's dive in!
+Although the examples are Doppler-centric, we want to provide fresh ideas for improving app config and secrets automation in your organization.
+We have lots to cover, so let's get started!

-It's simply not possible to automate the syncing of environment variables across teams, hosting platforms, and development environments without a centralized source of truth at the organization level.
+It's impossible to automate syncing environment variables across teams, hosting platforms, and development environments without a centralized source of truth at the organization level.

 Modern platforms such as Heroku and Vercel provide built-in environment variable storage, but unless all of your applications are hosted on a single platform, they can only function as a source of truth for individual applications.
 And if you're using cloud-based virtual machines such as those from DigitalOcean or AWS EC2, you're on your own to figure out environment variable storage and access.

-With the exception of Vercel's development scoped environment variables, first-class local development support is missing from every modern platform and cloud provider, explaining why so many teams still rely on .env files, even if not used in production.
-We know how crucial it is for local environments to closely mirror production, but it seems we're willing to make tradeoffs when it comes to environment variables.
+With the exception of Vercel's development-scoped environment variables, first-class local development support is missing from every modern platform and cloud provider, explaining why so many teams still rely on .env files, even if not used in production.
+We know how crucial it is for local environments to closely mirror production, but often we're willing to make tradeoffs when it comes to environment variables.

-In the past, secrets managers such as HashiCorp Vault were seen as the solution.
+In the past, secrets managers such as HashiCorp Vault were seen as the only solution.
 But replacing the simplicity of environment variables with complex SDKs often resulted in siloed secrets and teams going rogue by managing environment variables their own way.
-Cloud secrets managers also didn't improve the local development story.
+Cloud secrets managers didn't improve the local development story either.

 Using Doppler as an example, we're tackling these requirements by providing:

-Doppler's operating model is that managing secrets should be centralized, but fetching and syncing secrets should be tailored to every customer's needs.
+Doppler's operating model is that managing secrets should be centralized, but fetching and syncing secrets should be customized for every customer's needs.
 For example, many of our customers enjoy the Doppler dashboard's superior features and developer experience but sync secrets to Azure Key Vault so production secrets access remains as is.

 Our vision for SecretOps is constantly evolving.
 Our goal is to share, inspire, and help move our industry forward with new ideas that take secrets automation to the next level.

-Having a platform or infrastructure tool to inject environment variables into your application is the best solution, as you can then say goodbye to .env files altogether.
+Having a platform or infrastructure tool to inject environment variables into your application is the best solution, as you can then stop using .env files altogether.